 Instructions

 - Heat the olive oil in a large pot over medium heat.
-When the oil is hot, but nowhere near smoking, add the onion, carrots and celery.
-Gently cook the vegetables for 5 minutes until the onions start to soften and become translucent, stir frequently.
+When the oil is hot (but not smoking), add the onion, carrot, and celery.
+Cook for 5 minutes, stirring frequently, until the onions soften and become translucent.

-- Add the garlic and black pepper and cook for 1 minute, stirring almost constantly.
+- Add the garlic and black pepper, and cook for 1 minute, stirring constantly.

 - Add the broth and thyme to the pot.
-Raise the heat to medium-high and bring it to a boil (the liquid will take about 3-4 minutes to boil).
+Raise the heat to medium-high and bring to a boil (this will take about 3-4 minutes).

-- Lower the heat to medium-low, cover the pot and simmer the soup for 10 minutes.
+- Lower the heat to medium-low, cover the pot, and simmer for 10 minutes.

-- Add the cooked turkey and cooked white rice to the pot.
-Raise the heat to medium-high and let it come back up to a simmer (it should only take 2-3 minutes).
+- Add the cooked turkey and white rice.
+Raise the heat to medium-high and bring back to a simmer (this should take 2-3 minutes).
 Cover the pot and lower the heat to medium-low.

-- Cook the turkey rice soup for another 10-12 minutes to let the flavors come together.
-Stir occasionally and keep it at a simmer; lower the heat if necessary.
+- Cook the turkey rice soup for another 10-12 minutes to let the flavors meld.
+Stir occasionally, keeping the soup at a gentle simmer, adjust the heat if necessary.

-- Use tongs to remove the thyme twigs and discard.
-Taste the soup and add salt if needed.
-As a reference, we added ¼ teaspoon to ours.
-Serve and enjoy!
+- Use tongs to remove the thyme sprigs and discard them.
+Taste the soup and add salt if needed (we added ¼ teaspoon).

 Leave a Reply